apptools-lab/AppWorks/extensions/iceworks-page-builder/README.en.md

 Through GUI, you can quickly assemble pages with materials.

-## How to use?
+## Usage

 ### Activate Extension

 ![demo](https://user-images.githubusercontent.com/56879942/87402315-f49be580-c5ed-11ea-87a8-4143a461124f.gif)

-1. Arouse vscode command palette  through `Ctrl+Shift+P` or `⇧⌘P` .
+1. Open vscode command palette  by `Ctrl+Shift+P` or `⇧⌘P` .
-2. In the command panel, type 'Iceworks: Create page' and click on the selected item or press enter on the keyboard to evoke page-builder extension.
+2. In the command palette, type 'Iceworks: Create page' and click on the selected item or press enter on the keyboard to evoke page-builder extension.

 ### Usage